luoyetx/mini-caffe/android/README.md

 Android Support
 ===============

-Mini-Caffe now can be corss compiled for Android platform.
+Mini-Caffe now can be cross compiled for Android platform.

 ### Prerequisites